HackYourFutureBelgium/html-and-css/planning/backlog.md

 > these are necessary for basic usability

 - As a user I want to see the logo and to have a navigation so I need a header
-- As a user I want to navigate easily to features so I need a button
+- As a user I want to navigate easily to see projects so I need a button
-- As a user I want to request a demo so I need a form
+- As a user I want to see demos  so I need a main section
-- As a user I want to see the cloud platform stats
-- As a user I want to know how to use and deploy my project so I need CLI information
 - As a user I want to know what languages are supported so need a supported language section
 - As a user I want to see the logo and have access to navigation and the way to contact the owner so I need a footer
+- As user I need to contact the Portfolio owner so I need footer

 ### Should-Haves